beber89/vim-playground/blockchain-wasm-go-article-notes.md

 - It can be looked at as a distributed database run by a swarm of nodes in which it provides consensus algorithms to allow adding entries to that database in a secure and non-repudiable manner so that entries are ensured to be valid.
 - One method to provide achieve is providing Proof of Work (PoW).
 - ~Explain mining~
+- more on blockchains later in part 2 of this tutorial.
 ## Golang
 - Golang shows up as a worthy candidate programming language, suited to run a blockchain across nodes implemented in a Decentralized Application (DApp).
 - Its performance metrics are comparable to high performing languages like C, C++ and Rust but Go being an easy to learn and to use without sacrificing performance sets it up an edge over them(at least for this article).